 The next time you are out driving around, especially if you are driving through a series of small towns, take the time to notice the water towers.
 Now that you know how they work, you will be amazed by how many you see and by all the different forms they take!

-For more information on water towers and related topics, check out the links below.
+For more information on water towers and related topics, check out the links on the next page.